MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 ## 1. Container Image - Manual

+> For the best experience, walk through this exercise from a Windows command shell (cmd.exe).

 The first step in manually creating a container image is to deploy a container.
 For this example, deploy an IIS container from the pre-created IIS image.
 Once the container has been deployed, you will be working in a shell session from within the container.
 The interactive session is initiated with the `-it` flag.
 For in depth details on Docker Run commands, see [Docker Run Reference on Docker.com]( https://docs.docker.com/engine/reference/run/).

 ```none